 The format of each test differs greatly depending on the company administering the test.
 Some will ask you to take the test at home, while others proctor the exam in the office.

-There are three generally accepted proficiency levels in Excel.
 Here are the topics you can expect for each of these levels:

 |Copy/paste||Use Autosum||Full PivotTable use|

 |Add/remove column or row||Sort data through auto-filtering||Enter calculations using average functions|

 |Fill cell range with series of labels||Create conditional formatting rules||Sort table using multiple fields|

 |Move a chart in a worksheet||Change chart types||Add new fields to table|

 |Open/close Excel||Freeze top rows||Record macros|